Quantcast

 Body

-What do those number symbols on plastic really mean?
-And why are the numbers inside the triangles so small?
-Find out which plastics are safe, which may leak chemicals, and how to recycle plastic with our Plastics Identification Chart.
+What do those number symbols on plastic bottles and containers mean?
+(And why are they so small?!)
+Find out which plastics are safe, which may leak chemicals, and how to recycle plastic with this Plastics Identification Chart.

-Interestingly, the number symbols you see inside triangles on plastic bottles and containers were not meant to help us identify which ones to recycle.
-This number system was started by the Society of Plastics Industry (SPI) to identify the plastic resin content.
+Interestingly, the number of symbols inside the triangles on plastic bottles and containers was not meant to help us identify which ones to recycle.
+The Society of Plastics Industry, now known as the Plastics Industry Association, started this number system to identify the plastic resin content.
 Maybe that’s why the numbers are so hard to see!

 It gets more complicated because every local recycling facility collects different types of plastics, and you need to contact your recycling center to know which plastics get collected.